logicly-au/strategicdata.com.au/cases/monitoring.md

 ##### Solution:

-In 2003, Strategic Data designed and implemented the Minimum Dataset – a database that captures de-identified, consumer-lever information.
+In 2003, Strategic Data designed and implemented the Minimum Dataset – a database that captures de-identified, consumer-level information.
 The database is supported by a web interface, allowing Divisions of General Practice to directly input or upload data collected by their referrers and mental-health professionals.